Stablecoin Chart of Accounts: Why It Is Not a Cash Account (2026)

 Sources

-- A typical stablecoin is generally not cash and often not a cash equivalent for accounting (not legal tender; terms/risks differ from a bank deposit); commonly analyzed as a crypto-asset under the applicable framework like other tokens
+- A typical stablecoin is generally not cash and often not a cash equivalent for accounting (it is not legal tender, and its terms and risks differ from a bank deposit), and is commonly analyzed as a crypto-asset under the applicable framework like other tokens.
+The fuller treatment is set out in stablecoin accounting treatment; the classification is an auditor judgement on the specific instrument.

 Crypto Realized vs Unrealized Gain Accounts: Where Each Lands (2026)